gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/design.md

 Every backend we support corresponds to a package extension of DifferentiationInterface.jl (located in the `ext` subfolder).
 Advanced users are welcome to code more backends and submit pull requests!

-## Fallback call structure

-!!! warning
-    This is still in flux, come back later!